 Also, while we were there it was raining, and the rain contributed to the fumes making it slightly unbearable to stay there for a long time.
 The Sulphur Banks Trail is definitely an easy attraction to accomplish.

 Halemaumau Crater & The Kīlauea Caldera

 Let’s face it, this is the main attraction at the Volcanoes National Park.
 The show-stopper if you will.
 Mother nature in all its living glory.
 The caldera is visible from any point around the Crater Rim Drive.
 It looks spectacular from inside the Volcano House, where the dining area, lounge, and bar overlook the caldera.
 From inside the caldera, rise the fumes of the Halemaumau Crater.

-Like I mentioned earlier, the best views of the crater are near the Thomas A. Jagger Museum, and at night (bring a jacket as it gets quite cold).
+Like I mentioned earlier, you can get the best views of the crater from next to the Thomas A. Jagger Museum, and at night bring a jacket as it gets quite cold.
 Once we saw the views from the side of the museum, all our plans to go to the Thurston lava tubes went out the window.

 There is nothing more beautiful than to watch the lava inside the crater glow at night.
 Well, until you get to where the lava meets the sea.

 Watch The Lava Enter The Sea